How To Deal With An Overly Critical Spouse So Your Relationship Doesn’t Implode

 What do you need to be able to stay calm and not react when your spouse is seemingly overly critical?

 What can you do?
-Gear up for the proverbial storm — put on your raincoat and goulashes, grab the umbrella and stand in the rain.
+Gear up for the proverbial storm — put on your raincoat and galoshes, grab the umbrella, and stand in the rain.
 Thank them for the feedback, and walk away.

 3. Try to hear the truth.

-When you understand your spouse and know yourself, you can listen from a place of compassion and no judgment, which will allow you to hear unfiltered.
+When you understand your spouse and know yourself, you can listen from a place of compassion without judgment, which will allow you to hear unfiltered.

 4. Express how you feel.